shreyasgowda63/NS_3/src/internet/doc/routing-overview.rst

                        &Ipv4GlobalRoutingHelper::RecomputeRoutingTables);

-There are two attributes that govern the behavior.
+There are three attributes that govern the behavior.
 The first is Ipv4GlobalRouting::RandomEcmpRouting.
 If set to true, packets are randomly routed across equal-cost multipath routes.
 If set to false (default), only one route is consistently used.
 The second is